This is a post from Heather Schwarzen of To Sow a Seed

 Speaking of planning, now’s the time to get your inner Duggar on and learn from the best of the best on how to pack a large brood.
 Assembling entire outfits (down to underwear, socks, and even hair bows!) and separating them in gallon-sized zipper bags will streamline your roadtrip mornings.
 Color code when possible, and group different genders into shared bags (one boy and one girl) to avoid confusion over whose pink socks belong to whom.
 Do the legwork now to ensure a little less chaos on the road!

 When it comes to sleepovers, what’s your family’s style?
 The car/van by day is a given, but what about night time accommodations?
 Will you be bunking with friends or family along the way?
 If so, your biggest decisions will be what kind of hostessing gift to bring along.
 For those without connections in different ports of call, large family overnights can pose something of a challenge.
 Most states have regulations on the number of individuals hotels can allow in each room.
 Multiple rooms can be expensive and, if you’re a family of many younger siblings, a challenge for Mom and Dad to manage.
 Connecting rooms and splitting up for the night can solve the large family dilemma.
-Other options include camping in either private, state, or national parks, renting houses, yurts or cabins, hostels, or home exchanges.
+Other options include camping in either private, state, or national parks, renting houses, yurts or cabins, hostels, or home exchanges, or getting an Oceanfront hotel booking.
 Your best bet is probably going to be a combination of the above.
 We found that our three-day stay in one area would actually be cheaper in a 3,000 square foot vacation home on a lake than in 2 hotel rooms!
 Get creative and find out what’s available in the towns you’ll be stopping overnight in, look for bargains, and have fun!

 The biggest trial, though, is getting there, right?
 You’ve got hours in a vehicle.
 Don’t stop your planning when the route is set in stone.
 Thinking though the details of food, activities, and all the gory details are going to keep you sane in the long run, and make this a trip your entire family will never forget.